yeti-switch/yeti-web/README.md

 # Contributing, Development setup

+## Ruby

+You have to use Ruby version 2.6 with installed bundler.

+## Postgresql

 It is strongly recommended to use PostgreSQL version 13.
 The easiest way to install it - is to use Debian Linux and follow official PostgreSQL instruction